 Praying in the Spirit

-I am convinced that if Christians truly understood what takes place during prayer, they would call upon the Lord more often and with greater results.
-The believer’s prayer isn’t simply spoken into empty space; the Holy Spirit is there to guide us in offering God-centered requests, to fill in words we fail to say, and to carry our needs before the Lord.
+I am convinced that if we truly understood what takes place during prayer, we would call upon the Lord more often and with greater confidence.
+The believer’s prayer isn’t simply spoken into thin air; we have the Holy Spirit, who communicates for us and carries our needs to the Lord.

 The fact that God gives His Spirit to all believers reveals the value He places on communication between Him and His children.
-Our Father provides the best possible Helper to ensure that we can be prayer warriors—wise, strong in faith, and fully yielded to Him.
-But we are none of those things unless we are habitually talking with the Lord.
+And so, our heavenly Father provides the best possible Helper to ensure that we can be in tune with His will—in other words, wise, patient, and fully yielded to Him.
+But we’ll have none of those qualities unless we are habitually talking with the Lord.

-Christians never have to feel guilty for being uncertain about how to pray.
-The indwelling Holy Spirit knows our needs and desires—as well as the mind of the Father and the details of every situation.
-He speaks to God on our behalf while teaching us to pray in accordance with the Father’s will.
+Christians don’t need to feel guilty for being uncertain about how to pray.
+The indwelling Holy Spirit knows our needs and desires—as well as the mind and will of the Father and the details of every situation.
+He speaks to God on our behalf while teaching us to pray accordingly.